pawelgrzybek/pawelgrzybek.com/content/posts/2023-12-28-a-look-back-at-2023/index.md

 ["The Body" by Bill Bryson](/book-review-the-body-by-bill-bryson/) and ["The Book You Wish Your Parents Had Read" by Philippa Perry](/book-review-the-book-you-wish-your-parents-had-read-by-philippa-perry/) were my favourite books of the year.

 I was late to the party, but finally watched [the Hobbit movie series](https://en.wikipedia.org/wiki/The_Hobbit_(film_series)) this year and enjoyed the whole saga. ["Tetris"](https://www.imdb.com/title/tt12758060/) was a lot nicer than I expected.
-I laughed the most on ["Strays"](https://www.imdb.com/title/tt15153532/). ["Flora and Son"](https://www.imdb.com/title/tt25471950/), ["The Banshees of Inisherin"](https://www.imdb.com/title/tt11813216/), and ["The Banker"](https://www.imdb.com/title/tt6285944/) are the ones we enjoyed as well. ["Beef"](https://www.imdb.com/title/tt14403178/) and ["Lessons in Chemistry"](https://www.imdb.com/title/tt13911628/) were my favourite TV shows of 2023.
+I laughed the most on ["Strays"](https://www.imdb.com/title/tt15153532/). ["Flora and Son"](https://www.imdb.com/title/tt25471950/), ["The Banshees of Inisherin"](https://www.imdb.com/title/tt11813216/), and ["The Banker"](https://www.imdb.com/title/tt6285944/) are the ones I enjoyed as well. ["Beef"](https://www.imdb.com/title/tt14403178/) and ["Lessons in Chemistry"](https://www.imdb.com/title/tt13911628/) were my favourite TV shows of 2023.

 ![Posters of movies I liked in 2023](movies.jpg)